- Armament and disarmament

 - Peace and development

 Among the first batch of Stanton Nuclear Security Fellows, Dr Saalman was based in Beijing with the Carnegie-Tsinghua Center for Global Policy as an Associate within the Nuclear Policy Program of the Carnegie Endowment for International Peace.
-During her tenure she headed seminar programs on China and Arms Control, China and South Asia, as well as China and Russia.
+During her tenure she headed seminar series on China and Arms Control, China and South Asia, as well as China and Russia.
 She also served as an adjunct professor at Tsinghua University teaching in Chinese and English on Sino-Indian relations and diplomacy.
-Prior to this, she served as a visiting fellow at the Observer Research Foundation in New Delhi, as a visiting fellow at the James Martin Center for Nonproliferation Studies in Monterey, and as a research associate at the Wisconsin Project on Nuclear Arms Control in Washington, DC.
-While at the Monterey Institute of International Studies’ Center for East Asian Studies and Center for Nonproliferation Studies, she earned a one-year fellowship to work at the Division of Safeguards Information Technology at the International Atomic Energy Agency in Vienna.
+Prior to this, she served as a research associate at the Wisconsin Project on Nuclear Arms Control in Washington, DC, as well as a visiting fellow at the Observer Research Foundation in New Delhi and the James Martin Center for Nonproliferation Studies in Washington, DC.
+While at the Monterey Institute of International Studies’ Center for East Asian Studies and Center for Nonproliferation Studies in Monterey, CA, she earned a one-year fellowship to work at the Division of Safeguards Information Technology at the International Atomic Energy Agency in Vienna.

 Arms control; non-proliferation; cybersecurity; nuclear strategy; advanced conventional weapons; technology development; crossdomain deterrence

 PhD in International Relations, Tsinghua University, Beijing, China; MA in International Policy Studies and Certificate in Non-proliferation, Monterey Institute of International Studies, Monterey, CA; BA with Honors in Anthropology, University of Chicago, Chicago, Illinois